DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   which got error interrupt to the application, so that application can reset that particular queue pair.

-* cryptodev: The structure ``rte_cryptodev_qp_conf`` will be updated to have a new parameter to set priority of that particular queue pair.

 * cryptodev: The enum ``rte_crypto_asym_xform_type`` and struct ``rte_crypto_asym_op``
   will be extended to include new values to support EDDSA.
   This will break ABI compatibility with existing applications that use these data types.